nix-community/nixGL/README.md

 Open a bug / pull request if this does not work on your distribution / driver.

-It works with `primus`, but there is some artifacts.
+It works with `primus`, but there is some artifacts, mostly due to the next fundamental issue:

 ## Fundamental issue

-If your program libraries depends on different version of the same library, for example, this dependency tree:
+If your program libraries depends on different versions of the same library, for example, this dependency tree:

 ```
 program